 - Q: "What does 'unsupported' mean?
-If I have a computer with an unsupported operating system, does that mean I cannot ask ENS for help?"
+If I have an Engineering-owned computer with an unsupported operating system, does that mean I cannot ask ENS for help?"

 - A: ENS will make a reasonable attempt to configure your computer to interface with the Engineering network for Internet access only.
 As a result, access to services provided by ENS will not be available.
 We will not be able to help install applications or troubleshoot problems with the operating system.
 If you wish, we will help you upgrade your operating system to one that is supported.
 However, there may be a cost associated with the upgrade, for which you may be responsible.

 - ENS does charge a fee of $37 per hour for work outside our normal scope.
 This includes working with unsupported operating systems.